blackbaud/stache1/admin/index.md

   </tr>
   <tr>
     <td>content</td>
-    <td>Extends the default layout by enabling comments and feedback.</td>
+    <td>Extends the default layout by enabling comments and feedback.
+This is the ideal layout for most generic content on the site.</td>
     <td>true</td>
     <td>true</td>
   </tr>